Washington, D.C.; Houston

 Anthony Tartaglio, a managing associate in Orrick's Silicon Valley office, is a member of the Intellectual Property Group.
 Tony defends corporations in patent litigation matters and prosecutes applications before the U.S. Patent Office.
 He has also helped clients protect their trade secrets by securing injunctions in trade secret actions in both California state and federal court.

-Suman Tatapudy is a public policy associate in Orrick's Sacramento office.
+Suman Tatapudy is an associate in Orrick's Sacramento office.
 Suman's specific practice area is public policy.
-She specializes in developing creative, multi-faceted solutions to business problems that incorporate legislative and regulatory strategies.
+She specializes in developing and implementing creative, multi-faceted solutions to business problems that incorporate legislative and regulatory strategies.

 Suman has experience working at the federal and state levels of government.
 Prior to joining Orrick, she worked in the California State Assembly as a Jesse M. Unruh Assembly Fellow.
 In this role, she had the opportunity to work in the Office of Assembly Assistant Speaker Pro Tempore Kevin Mullin as a full-time legislative staffer.
 Suman has experience navigating bills through the legislative process and has an in-depth working knowledge of the California budget process.